goatshriek/stumpless/INSTALL.md

 ## Gentoo ebuild
-A `.ebuild` package is generated during the configuration stage of the build by cmake.
-It will be in the `tools/portage` folder of the build directory.
+A `.ebuild` package is provided with each release version of the library, and is also generated during the configuration stage of the build by cmake.
+The generated ebuild is in the `tools/portage` folder of the build directory.

-The generated ebuild will be named as the version of stumpless you downloaded.
+The generated ebuild will be named after the version of stumpless you have.
 If you want the latest commit instead of a release, you'll need to rename this to version `stumpless-9999.ebuild` to perform what Gentoo refers to as a [live ebuild](https://wiki.gentoo.org/wiki/Ebuild#Live_ebuilds).
 If you have a